 Finally, if working with international textual data containing ümläüts, áccênts, or symbols from completely different character sets such as Hangul or Kanji, you may encounter problems with a thing called encoding, namely that such characters may become garbled, particularly when moving data between environments and languages.
 If this happens, this post will get you up to speed on what's happening at the conceptual level, after which you'll be able to google for help relating to your particular environment.

-Despite sharing fundamental concepts, on the other hand, different programming languages do also have conceptual-level differences.
+Despite sharing fundamental concepts,n the other hand, different programming languages do also have conceptual-level differences.
 For example, Scala is 1) strongly typed, 2) very object oriented, and 3) has a rich collection of (higher order) data transformation functions that take in pieces of code as parameters.
-What effects do these traits have on programming in the language as compared to Python (dynamically typed, not object oriented at its core [but e.g. the data wrangling library Pandas highly object oriented], few higher order functions) or R (dynamically typed, not object oriented, support for a limited selection of code parameters only inside certain environments such as the data wrangling library tidyverse).
+What effects do these traits have on programming in the language as compared to Python (dynamically typed, not object oriented at its core [but e.g. the data wrangling library Pandas highly object oriented], few higher order functions) or R (dynamically typed, for the most part not object oriented, support for a limited selection of code parameters only inside certain environments such as the data wrangling library tidyverse).
 To aid you in pondering this question, look back to the reference and introduction notebooks, as well as consult programming_styles.ipynb for a more in-depth introduction to functional programming.
 Post your answers as private messages to Eetu on Slack.

 The Historian’s Macroscope, a good general purpose book